 Students will participate in 10 weeks of mentored laboratory research experience.
 Participating students will have the opportunity to make ongoing connections to the cancer center.

-EPCR is a two-year commitment for summer 2024 and summer 2025.
+EPCR is a two-year commitment for summer 2025 and summer 2026.
 Selected participants will receive a stipend.

-For high school teachers (in-person four weeks per year; two-year commitment)
+For high school teachers (in-person four weeks)

 High school science teachers will participate in four weeks of laboratory research experience and curriculum development activities that integrate cancer-related topics into the state curriculum.
 Participating teachers will have the opportunity to make ongoing connections to the cancer center and their schools throughout the year through field trips and school trips.